ADOPTION FAQs

 Children’s Network of Southwest Florida does not charge a fee for adoption services.
 The main costs for adoption are court and attorney fees which are eligible for limited reimbursement of nonrecurring adoption-related expenses.
 The prospective family may also incur additional charges related to travel and visitation prior to the child’s placement.

 The answer varies.
-The process to become an approved adoptive parent includes attending a preparation course of six weeks; obtaining local, state, and federal background check clearance; providing documentation of a current physical exam; and completing a home study.
+The process to become an approved adoptive parent includes attending a 21-hour preparation course; obtaining local, state, and federal background check clearance; providing documentation of a current physical exam; and completing a home study.
 These steps can usually be completed in eight months.

 When a child is matched with your family, pre-placement activities will occur, including visits and regular communications with the child, the Adoption Case Manager, and other involved professionals.
 Transitioning the child to your home will occur when the child, you, the Adoption Case Manager, and all involved persons feel that it is in the child’s best interest to do so.
 Once the child moves in with your family, the child’s Case Manager will supervise the placement for a minimum of ninety (90) days.
 When the supervision period is completed, the Case Manager will provide consents to your attorney, who will petition the court to finalize the adoption.